jingjieyeo/NAMD-REST/README.md

 > A generic implementation of replica exchange with solute tempering (REST2) algorithm in NAMD for complex biophysical simulations.
 Sunhwan Jo and Wei Jiang.
 Computer Physics Communications.
 2015.
 197. 304-311.
 DOI:10.1016/j.cpc.2015.08.030

 # MODIFIED BY JNGJIE YEO #
-Please read "Compilation Instructions" provided in this git for details on how to merge this git with NAMD_2.10_Source.
+Please read "Compilation Instructions" provided in this repository for details on how to merge this repository with NAMD_2.10_Source.

 A slightly-modified "rest2_remd.namd" has been provided to enable users who are familiar with NAMD's default "replica.namd" to run REST2 in a similar manner.